 - Representatives of different faiths and religions visit our school and share their experience in open and respectful discussion which enhances both knowledge and understanding.

 - Educational visits to our own and contrasting places of worship are actively encouraged.

 - Resource collections –books, DVDs and artefacts –are kept for the six major religions practised in Britain.

-- The school has active links with our sister school, Fass Elementary School in The Gambia.
+- The school has active links with the Fass Elementary School in The Gambia.

 - The school is fully compliant with the expectations of the Public Sector Equality Duty (PSED) set out in clause 149 of the Equality Act 2010 and Governors review progress against our Equality Action Plan annually (Summer FGB).